TheMisinformationGame/MisinformationGame/docs/DESIGN.md

 followers very quickly, but reduce their credibility.
 The changes to user's followers and credibility when they like, share, dislike, or flag each post can be controlled by the researchers.
-Similarly, the sources of each social media post will be randomised, and thei followers and credibility rating will also be changed throughout the experiment.
+Similarly, the sources of each social media post will be randomised, and their followers and credibility rating will also be changed throughout the experiment.
+The posts that users have already seen will be tracked throughout the experiment so that users are not shown the same posts more than once.

 Every game that is played by users is independent, and therefore users interactions with the game will not affect one another.
 As users play